Scorpibear/lazycure/trunk/LazyCure/readme.txt

 Prerequsites:
 .NET Framework 4.0 (usually goes with Windows Updates, could be downloaded from http://www.microsoft.com/download/en/details.aspx?id=17851 page)
-	or
-Mono 2.10+ (usually goes with Linux distribute, could be downloaded from http://www.go-mono.com/mono-downloads/download.html)

 Installation Notes:
-1. Run LazyCure4.0setup.exe (for Windows only)
+- Run LazyCure4.0setup.exe (for Windows only)
-	or unpack content of LazyCure4.0.zip to local folder (e.g. to c:\Program Files\LazyCure or ~/Programs/LazyCure) and run LazyCure.exe.
+	or unpack content of LazyCure4.0.zip to local folder (e.g. to c:\Program Files\LazyCure) and run LazyCure.exe.

-Under Linux, MacOS and other OS where mono is used instead of .NET framework, LazyCure could be run via command "mono LazyCure.exe"
+Known issues:
+- Does not work under mono 2.10 due to it's limited support of 4.0 version of Windows.Forms, that's why no possibility to use under Linux/MacOS.

 Upgrade Notes:
-1. Replaces existent dll's and LazyCure.exe with new versions.
+- Replaces existent dll's and LazyCure.exe with new versions.

 Troubleshooting:
 If LazyCure does not start, please, verify that: